Data as a Lever: A Neighbouring Datasets Perspective on Predictive Multiplicity: Introduction

 \section{Introduction}

-Predictive multiplicity refers to the phenomenon of a set of ``good models'' (the Rashomon set), typically defined as models whose performance exceeds a given threshold (the Rashomon parameter), learning distinct decision boundaries and therefore producing conflicting predictions for the same individual~\citep{marx2020predictive,black2022model,breiman2001statistical,ganesh2025curious}.
+Predictive multiplicity is the phenomenon of a set of ``good models'' (the Rashomon set), typically defined as models that perform above a given threshold (the Rashomon parameter), learning distinct decision boundaries and thus producing conflicting predictions for the same individual~\citep{marx2020predictive,black2022model,ganesh2025curious}.

 Multiplicity has been a point of concern for many, as decisions that affect individuals lack adequate justification when a model is chosen arbitrarily from the Rashomon set~\citep{black2022model,gomez2024algorithmic,watson2024predictive,sokol2024cross}.
 At the same time, multiplicity is also championed as a counterbalance to monoculture, where reliance on a single dominant system can systematically deny individuals access to critical resources, and multiplicity can introduce much needed diversity~\citep{creel2022algorithmic,jain2024algorithmic,jain2024scarce,kleinberg2021algorithmic}.

-Recent work by \citet{gur2025consistently} brings together these two strands of research by identifying distinct settings in which one might prefer consistency versus arbitrariness.
+{ Recent work by \citet{gur2025consistently} brings together these two strands of research by identifying the settings in which one might prefer consistency or diversity.
+When dealing with applications that are normative or have multiple actors, higher multiplicity introduces diversity, and developer choices that might block this diversity can result in blanket rejections for individuals~\citep{creel2022algorithmic}.
+On the other hand, when working with applications that are factual or have only a single actor, consistency, even though built on an arbitrary choice (\citet{gur2025consistently} call this ‘arbitrarily consistent’), is preferred to maintain trust.}

-Irrespective of the direction, controlling multiplicity requires understanding how developer choices shape downstream outcomes~\citep{ganesh2025curious}.
-While existing work has primarily examined how choices during model training influence predictive multiplicity~\citep{black2022model}, the role of data processing remains largely overlooked.
+To achieve the desired outcome, whether consistency or diversity, it is crucial to enable developers to understand how their decisions affect downstream multiplicity (see Fig \ref{fig:motivation}).
+While existing work has examined how choices during model training influence predictive multiplicity~\citep{black2022model}, the role of data processing remains largely overlooked.
 This gap may stem from the difficulty of mapping how data processing decisions affect downstream models without actually training them~\citep{koh2019accuracy}, or from the prevailing norm in the literature of relying on pre-cleaned and already processed datasets rather than interrogating the cleaning choices themselves~\citep{paullada2021data}.